CatalystCode/spk/README.md

 partition_key: "canBeStoredInRawTextKey"
 ```

-You may refer to environment variables in your shell if you specify them in the
-format "env:{VARIABLE_NAME}". `spk` will be able to use them from your current
-shell.
-Make sure that if you open a new shell window, these variables will have
+**Note:** If you open a new shell window, these variables will have
 to be set again, otherwise, `spk` will throw an error on trying to use them.
+To avoid setting them each time, specify them in the `.env` file.
+See below for more information.

+#### .env File
 A recommended approach is to have a `.env` file in your folder (make sure it's
 gitignored!) with all variables and their values.
 By default, the `spk` tool
 should be able to load these into your local env and use them to replace the